reeddunkle/reeddunkle.github.io/_posts/2016-05-01-Python-Filter.md

 **Instructions**

  - Build a function called `my_filter` that takes a boolean function and a list as parameters.
-The function should iterate over the list, and test each element in the list against the boolean.
+The `my_filter` function should iterate over the list, and test each element in the list against the boolean function.
 Elements for which the boolean expression is `True` should be added to a new list.
 The function should return the new list.

  Once you've done that: